 should be able to foster a thriving music scene.
-This can probably be explained by the fact that, over decades, the government
+The lack of success can probably be explained by the fact that, over

 Upper Volta, as the country was known until August 3, 1984, has known a number